Woldingham railway station: History

 The station opened as Marden Park in 1885, one year after the line opened, with one waiting shelter and named after the manor in the west of Woldingham and north-east of Godstone.
 The line was relatively late in the history of the railways due to the amount of earth-moving and chalk extraction required.
 The adjacent Station Lodge is at 128 m above sea level (ordnance datum) and path below the viaduct immediately to the north is at 122 m, as the track ascends the remainder of the cutting and immediately south of the station enters a cutting.
 A tunnel follows to the south of approximately 1 mi.
 It was renamed Woldingham in 1894.

 The station appears briefly in the 1973 David Jason film White Cargo, at the 27:00 minute mark.

 Facilities

 On the southbound platform, there is a self-service ticket machine and a ticket office which is staffed during weekday and Saturday mornings only.
 The ticket office also contains a waiting room and toilets which are open when the station is staffed.
 Both platforms have shelters, information screens and modern help points.
-The station has a chargeable car park and bicycle storage is available at the station.
+The station has a chargeable car park and bicycle storage.